cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   an array of bytes `x` to an element in GF(p).
 A recommended method for its implementation is instantiating the hash to field function, defined in {{!I-D.irtf-cfrg-hash-to-curve}} setting the target field to GF(p).
-- RandomScalar(): A member function of `GG` that choses at random a non-zero element in GF(p).
+- RandomScalar(): A member function of `GG` that chooses at random a non-zero element in GF(p).

 It is convenient in cryptographic applications to instantiate such